HydroLAB-UNIBAS/GFA-Geomorphic-Flood-Area/README.md

 |      License   |            GNU GPL v.2

 ## GFA Installation Instruction
-**GFA - tool** can be installed in [QGIS](https://qgis.org) using the Plugin Manager (see [here] (http://docs.qgis.org/2.8/en/docs/user_manual/plugins/plugins.html#managing-plugins)).
+**GFA - tool** can be installed in [QGIS](https://qgis.org) using the Plugin Manager (see [here](http://docs.qgis.org/2.8/en/docs/user_manual/plugins/plugins.html#managing-plugins)).
 The plugin was tested on the 2.14 ltr release of QGIS.
 It uses the python library of QGIS core.
-However, if the sklean library of [scikit-learn] (http://scikit-learn.org/) is not provided in your release of

-QGIS, you can use [pip.py] (https://pypi.python.org/pypi/pip) .
+However, if the sklean library of [scikit-learn](http://scikit-learn.org) is not provided in your release of QGIS, you can use [pip.py] (https://pypi.python.org/pypi/pip) .

 On Windows: